pupilfirst/wd301-scripts/react-router/introduction-to-react-router/README.md

 Now let's create the components for our home page and task list page.

+For that, first I'll create a `pages` folder inside the `src` directory, to keep all of our components related to pages.

-Create `HomePage.tsx` file under the `/src` folder in our `smarter-task` project and copy the lines below.
+Then we will create `HomePage.tsx` file under the `/src/pages` folder with the following code:
 ```js
 // HomePage.tsx
 import React from 'react';